 Notice in ISP scheme, the lightpath is computed using the shortest path algorithm with first-fit wavelength assignment and the single-hop lightpath allocation is used to assign working path.
 In our scheme, we predefine the BIH with 0.1-BIG, 0.3-BIG, 0.5-BIG and 0.8-BIG.
-The simulation results are shown in figure 6 and figure 7 with the number of wavelengths 4 and 8 respectively.
-In both cases, our scheme outperforms the other two and has a much lower blocking probability.
+The simulation results are shown in figure 6 with the number of wavelengths 4.
+Our scheme outperforms the other two and has a much lower blocking probability.
 The WDM shared protection performs the worst because its bandwidth granularity is coarse (full wavelength protection) and has the wavelength continuity constraint.